Economics - ECO

 The determination of national income and product in the short run and long run.
 Unemployment, inflation, fiscal and monetary policy will be examined in the context of static and dynamic macroeconomic models.

-ECO 255 Business Statistics I 3 Credits
+ECO 255 Business Statistics 3 Credits

 Fundamental concepts of probability and statistics with emphasis on business and economic applications.
 Organizing and describing data, probability theory, sampling, estimation and hypothesis testing.

-ECO 256 Business Statistics II 3 Credits
+ECO 256 Business Analytics 3 Credits

 Hypothesis testing, regression analysis, goodness of fit, contingency tables, analysis of variance, time series analysis and forecasting.

 Offered: every fall & spring.

 ECO 310 Introduction to Geographic Information Systems 3 Credits